-Construction of BNL's newest building, the Center for Functional Nanomaterials (CFN), was completed in May 2007.
+Construction of the Center for Functional Nanomaterials (CFN) began in 2005 and was completed in May 2007.
 The CFN provides state-of-the-art capabilities for the fabrication and study of nanoscale materials, with an emphasis on atomic-level tailoring to achieve desired properties and functions.
 Nanoscience has the potential to bring about and accelerate new technologies in energy distribution, drug delivery, sensors, and industrial processes.
 The CFN is a science-based user facility, used for developing strong scientific programs while offering broad access to its capabilities and collaboration through an active user program.
 It is one of five Nanoscale Science Research Centers funded by DOE's Office of Science and supports the Laboratory's goal of leadership in the development of advanced materials and processes for energy applications.
-Like the RSB, the CFN building has also been awarded LEED Silver certification.
+Like the RSB, the CFN has also been awarded LEED Silver certification.

-In addition, site preparation began in 2009 for the new Interdisciplinary Science Building (ISB), an energy-efficient and environmentally sustainable building that will provide labs, offices, and support functions to bring together a broad spectrum of researchers in a single location to foster energy research.
+In addition, groundbreaking is expected in 2009 for the new Interdisciplinary Science Building (ISB), an energy-efficient and environmentally sustainable building that will provide labs, offices, and support functions to bring together a broad spectrum of researchers in a single location to foster energy research.

 In 2008, the Laboratory was a proposed host-site for the construction of the largest solar energy project in New York State.
 Under this project, the Long Island Power Authority sought proposals for the construction of up to 50 megawatts of solar-generated power.
-This project was awarded to BP Solar in 2009.
-BP Solar's proposal included the construction of a 32MW solar power plant on the BNL site.
-This project will help the U.S. become less reliant on foreign energy sources and help meet renewable energy goals.
+This project, if awarded, will help the U.S. become less reliant on foreign energy sources and help meet renewable energy goals.
 In addition, a solar photovoltaic research and development facility may be developed for research, education, and community outreach to foster increased knowledge in the use of solar energy.
-Construction of the site will begin in 2010.
+The outcome of this proposal is expected to be finalized in 2009.

 Past operations and research at the BNL site dating back to the early 1940s when it was Camp Upton have resulted in localized environmental contamination.
 As a result, the Laboratory was added to the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) National Priorities List of contaminated sites in 1989.
-One of 40 sites on Long Island identified for priority cleanup, BNL has made significant progress toward improving environmental operations and remediating past contamination.
+One of 27 sites on Long Island identified for priority cleanup, BNL has made significant progress toward improving environmental operations and remediating past contamination.
 DOE will continue to fund cleanup projects until the Laboratory is restored and removed from the National Priorities List.
 Major accomplishments in cleanup activities at BNL are discussed further throughout this report.